-The Gumberg Library provides access to two suites of electronic reference works geared to literature.
+The Gumberg Library provides access to three suites of electronic reference works geared to literature.
 Using both will provide your with a great amount of introductory information on your chosen literary topic.

 Both of these collections of resources can be accessed off-campus, but you will have to enter your Multipass username and password word in order to use them.

 This database provides information on thousands of authors and literary works.
 It includes biographies, reviews and news, literary criticism, and topic and work overviews.The contents of two massive reference sets, Contemporary Authors and Dictionary of Literary Biography, are included in this database.

 Along with the full text of of 350,000 English and American works of literature, this database provides articles from 200 full-text literary journals and other key critical and reference resources.
 All Cambridge Companions to Literature are included in this database, as well as the critical book series, New Essays on the American Novel.

 A robustly enhanced version of Literature Online.
 For literature scholars who need an exhaustive set of scholarly resources around a literary topic for research and course planning.
 500,000 primary works and millions of records from journals, monographs, and dissertations are indexed in this database.
 Lots of full text.

 For basic information about topics in all disciplines, including literature and history, these databases of encyclopedias, dictionaries, and other sorts of reference works can be extremely useful